Daikon radish and beef tendon stew つぎのページで日本語で解説しています(*ˊᵕˋ)♡‧₊

 Stewed beef tendon and Japanese radish in a pressure cooker.
 Beef tendon that melts in your mouth, flavored radish, and accented with Japanese mustard.
 It’s great to say the least.
 It’s also delicious if you add konnyaku, season it with miso, or pickle a boiled egg in the broth.

 Use pre-cooked beef tendons and a pressure cooker.
-If you use raw beef tendons, it will take several hours, so you can greatly reduce the cooking time.
+If you don’t use a pressure cooker, it will take several hours to cook, so you can significantly reduce the cooking time.

 Beef tendons are classified into three types: Achilles tendons, membranes, and lean meat tendons.
 My favorite is the membrane.
 But I think the Achilles tendon is the most widely distributed.